royrishi06/chatbot/README.md

 Display the generated answer.

 ### Key Features
-Efficient Handling of Large PDFs:
+1. Efficient Handling of Large PDFs:
 The PDF is split into manageable chunks for embedding and querying.
-Interactive QA:
+2. Interactive QA:
 Ask questions about the document, and the system retrieves relevant context and answers intelligently.
-Hugging Face LLM Integration:
+4. Hugging Face LLM Integration:
 Uses allenai/led-large-16384-arxiv to handle long documents like research papers.

 ### Bonus:
 The Chatbot has been deployed on the platform Streamlit Cloud.
-The screenshots of the deployed Chatbot has been used in this Github repository with the complete deployed window being
+The screenshots of the deployed Chatbot has been used in this Github repository with the complete deployed window being shown below.

 ![Bonus:](Screenshot%20from%202025-01-08%2002-46-19.png)